seanstappas/prometheus-ai/README.md

 ![knn_graph](graphs/knn/knn_new.png)

 ## Background
-For a basic overview of the theory behind Prometheus, see the reports provided in the [`reports` directory](reports).
+For a basic overview of the theory and design behind Prometheus, see the reports provided in the [`reports` directory](reports).
 For further background on the theory of Prometheus, contact [Prof. Vybihal](http://www.cs.mcgill.ca/~jvybihal/).

 ## Dependencies
 ### Java 8